MrBlenny/s3-static-uploader/README.md

 # S3 Static Uploader

 This provides a few utils that make manipulating your s3 bucket easy.
 It is designed to upload an entire directory and configure it for static hosting.
-This is specifically designed for uploaded json files.
-I/you should probably change this (by removing the hardcoded content-type in `./s3/uploadObject`).

 Install with:
 `npm i s3-static-uploader`